osv-io/blog/_posts/2019-04-05-making-OSv-run-on-firecraker.md

 As you can see making OSv boot on Firecracker was the most tricky part of whole exercise.

 ## Virtio
-Unlike booting process enhancing virtio layer in OSv was not as tricky and hard to debug, but it was most labor itennsive and required a lot of research (reading the spec and Linux code as an example)
+Unlike booting process enhancing virtio layer in OSv was not as tricky and hard to debug, but it was the most labor itensive and required a lot of research (reading the spec and Linux code for comparison).

 Before diving in let us first get a glimpse of VirtIO and its purpose.
 [VirtIO specification](http://docs.oasis-open.org/virtio/virtio/v1.0/virtio-v1.0.html) defines standard virtual (sometimes called paravirtual) devices including networking, block, scsi ones.
 It effectively dictates how hypervisor (host) should expose those devices as well as how guest should detect, configure and interact with them in runtime in form of a driver.
 The objective is to define devices that can operate in most efficient way and minimize number of costly (performance wise) exits from guest to host.

 --> Most differences between PCI modern and legacy is the initialization and configuration phase.
 Special register for configuration.

-Firecracker implements virtio mmio block and net devices.
-The mmio (memory-mapped IO) is one of three VirtIO transport layers (MMIO, PCI, CCW) and was modeled after PCI and differs mainly in how mmio devices are cofigured and initialized.
+Firecracker implements virtio MMIO block and net devices.
+The MMIO (Memory-Mapped IO) is one of three VirtIO transport layers (MMIO, PCI, CCW) and was modeled after PCI and differs mainly in how mmio devices are cofigured and initialized.
 Unfortunately to my dispair OSv only implemented PCI transport and was missing mmio implementation.
 On top of that to make things worse it implemented the legacy (pre 1.0) version of virtio before it was finalized in 2016.
 So two things had to be done - refactor OSv virtio layer to support both legacy and modern PCI devices and implement virtio mmio.

 In order to design and implement correct changes first I had to understand existing implementation of virtio layer.
 OSv has two orthogonal but related abstraction layers in this matter - driver and device classes.
 The [virtio::virtio_driver](https://github.com/cloudius-systems/osv/blob/25209d81f7b872111beb02ab9758f0d86898ec6b/drivers/virtio.hh) serves as a base class with common driver logic and is extended by [virtio::blk](https://github.com/cloudius-systems/osv/blob/25209d81f7b872111beb02ab9758f0d86898ec6b/drivers/virtio-blk.hh), [virtio::net](https://github.com/cloudius-systems/osv/blob/25209d81f7b872111beb02ab9758f0d86898ec6b/drivers/virtio-net.hh), [virtio::scsi](https://github.com/cloudius-systems/osv/blob/25209d81f7b872111beb02ab9758f0d86898ec6b/drivers/virtio-scsi.hh) and [virtio::rng](https://github.com/cloudius-systems/osv/blob/25209d81f7b872111beb02ab9758f0d86898ec6b/drivers/virtio-rng.hh) classes to provide implementations for relevant type.
 For better illustration please look at this ascii art: